Brand Capital and Firm Value

 University of Minnesota - Carlson School of Management

-We study the role of brand capital - a primary form of intangible capital - for firm valuation and risk in the cross-section of publicly traded firms.
-Using a novel empirical measure of brand capital stock constructed from firm level advertising expenditures data, we estimate that the value of the brand capital stock represents about 30% of firms’ market value.
-In addition, we show that: firms with high brand capital investment rates underperform firms with low brand capital investment rates by 7% per annum; more brand capital intensive firms outperform less brand capital intensive firms by 4.1% per annum; and investment in both brand capital and physical capital is volatile, has positive but low autocorrelation, and is strongly procyclical.
-A neoclassical investment-based model augmented with brand capital simultaneously matches the asset pricing facts and the time-series properties of firm-level brand capital and physical capital investment.
-Our findings highlight the importance of brand capital for understanding firms’ market value and risk.
+We study the role of brand capital – a primary form of intangible capital – for firm valuation and risk in the cross section of publicly traded firms.
+Using a novel empirical measure of brand capital stock constructed from advertising expenditures accounting data, we show that: (i) firms with low brand capital investment rates have higher average stock returns than firms with high brand capital investment rates, a difference of 5.2% per annum; (ii) more brand capital intensive firms have higher average stock returns than less brand capital intensive firms, a difference of 5.1% per annum; and (iii) investment in both brand capital and physical capital is volatile and procyclical.
+A neoclassical investment-based model in which brand capital is a factor of production subject to adjustment costs matches the data well.
+The model also provides a novel explanation for the empirical links between advertising expenditures and stock returns around seasoned equity offerings (SEO) documented in previous studies.

 © 2013 Social Science Electronic Publishing, Inc. All Rights Reserved.